ESMValGroup/ESMValTool_sample_data/CONTRIBUTING.md

 2. if your issue search did not yield any relevant results, make a new issue, making sure to provide enough information to the rest of the community to understand the cause and context of the problem.
 Depending on the issue, you may want to include:
     - some identifying information (name and version number) for dependencies you're using;
     - information about the operating system;
-3. apply relevant labels to the newly created issue.
+3. apply relevant labels to the newly created issue if you can.

 ## You want to make a change to the code